Conrad Edward Egan

 Throughout these years, Conrad remained rooted in local efforts, serving as Chairman of the Fairfax County Redevelopment and Housing Authority (FCRHA).
 Under his leadership, FCRHA preserved over 600 units of affordable housing through the $107.5 million acquisition of Wedgewood Apartments.
 He also held leadership roles with the Community Preservation and Development Corporation (CPDC), Northern Virginia Affordable Housing Alliance, AHOME, Housing Virginia, and Fairfax County’s Initiative to Prevent and End Homelessness.

 After retiring from full-time work, he continued serving as Senior Advisor to the Affordable Housing Institute, supporting housing reform efforts internationally.
 In 2008, he was inducted into Affordable Housing Finance’s Affordable Housing Hall of Fame—recognized as a “housing hero” by colleagues who saw him as one of the most committed and visionary leaders in the field.
+He was a man who walked fast, thought deeply, and devoted his life to making the world a little better each day for those with fewer resources, less income, and fewer opportunities.
+His legacy lives not just in policy but in people—in colleagues he inspired, systems he improved, and the countless lives touched by his care, ideas, and enduring belief in what was possible.

 A church service and memorial will be held on July 10, 2025, at St. Mark Catholic Church in Vienna, VA.
 Visitation will begin at 11:00 a.m., followed by Mass at 12:00 p.m. and a celebratory lunch at 1:00 p.m. at the church.

-In lieu of flowers, the family welcomes donations in Conrad’s memory to your chosen housing-related organization or the Inova Health Foundation
+In lieu of flowers, the family welcomes donations in Conrad’s memory to your chosen housing-related organization or the Inova Health Foundation.

 Services